MS diagnostic criteria according to McDonald et al.

 One year of disease progression

-demonstrated by 2 or more of the following:
+AND 2 or 3 of the following criteria:

 or